toddaustin07/edgeWeather/README.md

 [^1]: Due to a restriction in the current Edge platform implementation, reaching **HTTPS**-based addresses from Edge drivers is not supported using a standard proxy server.
 Therefore, if the weather data source is only available via https and not http, then my Edge Bridge Server *must* be used.

 The [Edge Bridge Server](https://github.com/toddaustin07/edgebridge) is a simple program you can download and run on any Windows, Linux, or Mac computer.
 It requires no complicated setup.
 Just run it on an always-on computer with internet access and that's it.
+An additional benefit to having this running on your network is that it enables expanded options for Edge drivers, as well as easy local integrations.
+See the [Github readme](https://github.com/toddaustin07/edgebridge/blob/main/README.md)  for more details.

 Currently the driver provides 2 options for weather data, however it has been designed to be able to easily add more sources.
 Please request them in the SmartThings community or in the Issues tab here in Github.
 Provide working URLs for current data and forecast that I can use to test; [email](mailto:rpi.smartthings@gmail.com) them to me if they contain personal account data.